paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/wear_out_failures.md

 In all these cases, the design, the component selection and the qualification should be done according to each technology depending on the stresses of the mission profile.
 The design should be done to ensure no occurrence of any failure during the life duration.

-Creating models of wear-out is necessary to estimate the degradation of the equipment and the Remaining Useful Life.
+Creating models of wear-out is necessary to estimate the {term}`degradation <Degradation>` of the equipment and the Remaining Useful Life.

 (eee_4_6_4)=
 ## Models for wear-out failures for components and sub-assemblies